Publisher Information: London: 1905. First edition.

 Fleming, John Ambrose (1849-1945).
 On the conversion of electric oscillations into continuous currents by means of a vacuum valve.
 In Proceedings of the Royal Society.
 74 (1905): 476-487.
 Whole volume, 8vo.
 [66, variously paginated], 580pp.
 Plates, text illustrations.
 Later library buckram, very minor rubbing and wear.
 Book-label and stamps of the Liverpool Athenaeum.

-Fleming, an electrical engineer and physicist who had worked with Thomas Edison’s company in London, invented the two-electrode vacuum-tube or diode, an event that marks the beginning of the electronics age, enabling the development of radio and an exceptional range of other electronic inventions.
-Before the invention of the transistor, the vacuum tube was the first switch used in the earliest electronic computers.
-Using vacuum tubes as switches, the first general-purpose electronic computer, the ENIAC, was able to operate 10,000 times the speed of a human computer.
+First Edition.
+Fleming’s paper introducing the basic principle of the two-electrode vacuum tube or diode marked the beginning of electronics.
+Before the development of the transistor the vacuum tube became the first switch used in the earliest electronic computers.
+Using vacuum tubes as switches, the first general purpose electronic computer, the ENIAC, operated 10,000 times the speed of a human computer.
 By comparison, the Harvard Mark 1, which used electromechnical relays as switches, computed 100 times the speed of a human computer.
-Fleming’s invention also paved the way for Lee DeForest and others to perfect the broadcasting of wireless signals.